darkreapyre/itsacat/README.md

     -  Deploying endpoints for developers to use in production as well as A/B Test model variants via an endpoints.

-3. The third demonstration takes the training to a whole new level by leveraging *SageMaker's* built-in algorithms to easily accomplish the same objectives as the second demonstration, but make the process easier using __Transfer Learning__.
+3. The third demonstration takes the solution to a whole new level by leveraging SageMaker's built-in algorithms to easily accomplish the same objectives as the second demonstration, but make the process much easier.

 ## Pre-Requisites